Bellacorick: Peat-fired power station

 Peat has been Ireland's staple fuel for centuries and still provides about 12% of the nation's energy needs.
 In June 1949, James Kilroy TD, representing Erris, requested the government to build a turf fired power station for the generation of electricity in Erris.
 He also pointed out the advantage of reclaiming the bog and introducing a scheme of afforestation.
 The ESB acquired five and a half acres, two hundred metres from the bridge as the site for the power station.
 The access road was built over the ruins of the old shooting lodge.
 At the same time Bord na Mona bought 20000 acre of bogland.
 They harvested the turf to feed the power station.
 The peat was pulverised and dried in the summer.
 It was stored on the bog in large polythene covered piles.
 It was then taken to the station by railway wagons pulled by diesel locomotives.

 Closure

 In 2007 the massive chimney at Bellacorick was demolished for safety reasons.
 Even those who would have been opposed to the fossil-fuel burning power station on environmental and greenhouse gas grounds were sad to see the chimney demolished as it had become a well-known landmark for those returning home to Erris.

-Unfortunately, although the visually attractive chimney has been removed, the visually offensive derelict sixties-style block buildings, several storeys in height, are still standing, ungraciously draped with green netting, as a blot on the landscape.
-As a result, it is difficult to get a decent view of the white windmills of the windfarm at the site.